paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 <a id="section-7303"></a>
 ## § 7303.
 Possession and description of merchant mariners’ documents

-A merchant mariner’s document shall be retained by the seaman to whom issued.
-The document shall contain the signature, notations of nationality, age, and physical description, the photograph, and the home address of the seaman.
-In addition, the document shall specify the rate or ratings in which the seaman is qualified to serve.
+A merchant mariner’s document shall be retained by the individual to whom issued.
+The document shall contain the signature, notations of nationality, age, and physical description, the photograph, and the home address of the individual.
+In addition, the document shall specify the rate or ratings in which the individual is qualified to serve.

 ### Statutory Notes